w3f/polkadot-wiki/docs/learn-comparison-ethereum-2.md

 validators per shard to finalize all shards within one epoch.
 With 64 shards, that's 16_384 validators (given 256 validators per shard).
 [3][4]

-Polkadot is able to provide strong finality and availability guarantees with much fewer validators.
+Polkadot can provide strong finality and availability guarantees with much fewer validators.
 Polkadot uses [Nominated Proof of Stake (NPoS)](learn-staking) to select validators from a smaller set, letting smaller holders nominate validators to run infrastructure while still claiming the rewards of the system, without running a node of their own.
 Polkadot plans to have 1_000 validators